727800350/note/latex/computer/scheme.md

 or one of its modified forms let* and letrec.

 ## Closure
-Consider a let expression that doesn’t contain any lambdas:
+Consider a let expression that doesn't contain any lambdas:

 	(let ((s (/ (+ a b c) 2)))
 		(sqrt (* s (- s a) (- s b) (- s c))))